Thertzlor/Revenant/wiki/_Macro_Overview.md

 The `blocking` option causes a macro to stop the execution of any other macros for the current event after it successfully executes.

-In other words if all macros on a key are designated as `blocking`, we can guarantee that only one of them, the first one to satisfy its execution condition which can in turn simplify what conditions the other macros need to be aware of.
+In other words if all macros on a key are designated as `blocking`, we can guarantee that only one of them runs, the first one to satisfy its execution condition. which can in turn simplify what conditions the other macros need to be aware of.
 ```lua

 -- pressing "a" if shift is pressed, and "b" if not.